The sooner you know about a problem, the sooner you can address it, right? Imagine if you could do that in your most important apps and software.

 Mean Time to Acknowledge (MTTA) refers to the average time it takes to recognize an incident after an alert is issued.
 MTTA is measured as the average time between alerts created across all incidents and the time taken to respond to those respective incidents.

-This metric is used to evaluate the performance of incident management teams in responding to an alert system.
+This failure metric is used to evaluate the performance of incident management teams in responding to an alert system.
 It uncovers both:

 MTTA isn’t just about monitoring for specific alerts.
 The challenge facing incident management teams primarily centers around the scale of networking operations.